-- .1 It shall be possible in all cases specified in 4.2.3 (4.2.4 if appropriate) to acquire each target: - a) within five scans after the initiation of acquisition, i.e., from the time of the completion of the manual acquisition procedure, or - b) in the case of automatic acquisition, the target first entering or appearing within the acquisition zone. - .2 In all cases, it shall be possible to acquire not less than 20 targets by manual means. - .3 In all cases, a clearly identifiable relevant symbol (see annex E) shall appear on the display at each acquired target. - .4 It shall be possible, by suitable means provided, including manual means, to cancel any chosen acquired target. - Immediate automatic re-acquisition is permissible inside, but not outside, any automatic acquisition zone set by the operator. - .5 The boundary limits of every acquisition zone in use within the range scale in use shall be indicated clearly on the display with the appropriate symbol in annex E. - .6 Within 20 scans of the initiation of acquisition of each target the appropriate symbol in annex E shall indicate the general trend of the target motion. - .7 Within 60 scans of the initiation of acquisition, data as required by 3.3.4.6 and 3.3.6.2 shall be available on all tracked targets. - .8 All symbols shall correlate with the relevant targets unambiguously. - .9 For all tracked targets, the display of past history positions shall be available as required in 3.3.3.8. - .10 The provision of suitable means of complying with 3.3.4.7 and 3.3.4.8 shall be verified. - .11 Compliance with 3.3.4.12 shall be verified.
+- .2 In all cases, it shall be possible to acquire not less than 10 targets by manual means. - .3 In all cases, a clearly identifiable relevant symbol (see annex E) shall appear on the display at each acquired target. - .4 It shall be possible, by suitable means provided, including manual means, to cancel any chosen acquired target. - .5 Within 20 scans of the initiation of acquisition of each target the appropriate symbol in annex E shall indicate the general trend of the target motion. - .6 Within 60 scans of the initiation of acquisition, data as required by 3.3.4.6 and 3.3.6.2 shall be available on all tracked targets. - .7 All symbols shall correlate with the relevant targets unambiguously. - .8 The provision of suitable means of complying with 3.3.4.7 and 3.3.4.8 shall be verified. - .9 Compliance with 3.3.4.12 shall be verified.